pnp/sp-dev-fx-webparts/samples/angular-ngofficeuifabric-file-upload/README.md

-# Spfx Webpart: File Upload using AngularJs
+﻿# Spfx Webpart: File Upload using AngularJs

 ## Summary
-File Update/Delete webpart using AngularJs and ngOfficeUIFabric with the SharePoint Framework.
+File update and delete web part using AngularJs and ngOfficeUIFabric with the SharePoint Framework.

 ![File Upload using Angular](./assets/NG File Upload.png)

-Edit webpart properties to set Document library Name.
-Initially, It has been set to `Documents`.
+Edit web part properties to set document library name.
+Initially, it has been set to `Documents`.

 ## Used SharePoint Framework Version
 ![drop](https://img.shields.io/badge/drop-drop5-red.svg)